omauger/docker-compose-php/docs/basic.md

 ## Build

-To start all containers for your application from a docker-compose file named docker-compose.yml and if you have this file in the root of your project, you can start with the method `start` on the ComposeManager.
+To build all images for your application from a docker-compose file named docker-compose.yml and if you have this file in the root of your project, you need to call the method `build` on the ComposeManager.

 Example:
 ```php